Dubai: Architecture

 Dubai has a rich collection of buildings and structures of various architectural styles.
 Many modern interpretations of Islamic architecture are found here, due to a boom in construction and architectural innovation in the Arab World in general, and in Dubai in particular, supported not only by top Arab or international architectural and engineering design firms such as Al Hashemi and Aedas, but also by top firms of New York and Chicago.
 As a result of this boom, modern Islamic – and world – architecture has literally been taken to new levels in skyscraper building design and technology.
 Dubai now has more completed or topped-out skyscrapers higher than 2/3 km, 1/3 km, or 1/4 km than any other city.
 A culmination point was reached in 2010 with the completion of the Burj Khalifa (Khalifa Tower), now by far the world's tallest building at 829.8 m.
 The Burj Khalifa's design is derived from the patterning systems embodied in Islamic architecture, with the triple-lobed footprint of the building based on an abstracted version of the desert flower hymenocallis which is native to the Dubai region.

-The completion of the Burj Khalifa, following the construction boom that began in the 1980s, accelerated in the 1990s and took on a rapid pace of construction during the decade of the 2000s, leaves Dubai with the world's tallest skyline as of 4 January 2010.
+The completion of the Burj Khalifa, following the construction boom that began in the 1980s, accelerated in the 1990s and reached a rapid pace during the 2000s, leaving Dubai with the world's tallest skyline as of 4 January 2010.
 At The Top in Burj Khalifa, the world's second highest observatory deck after the Shanghai Tower with an outdoor terrace, is one of Dubai's most popular tourist attractions, with over 1.87 million visitors in 2013.

 The Creek Tower had been planned in the 2010s to keep Dubai atop the list of tallest buildings.
-However, construction was placed on indefinite hold during the coronavirus pandemic and no date has been announced for the project to continue.
+However, construction was placed on indefinite hold during the coronavirus pandemic.
+No date has been announced for the project's continuation.
 Dubai is recognised as a "Design City" by UNESCO's Creative Cities Network.